mikependon/RepoDB.NET/pages/interfaces/itrace.md

 ## ITrace

-This is an interfaced used to mark a class to be a trace object.
+This is an interfaced that is used to mark a class to be a trace object.
 This interface provides all the `BEFORE` and `AFTER` operation events.

 #### Use-Case

-If we woud like to do see and trace the following.
+If we woud like to see and trace the following.

 - The actual SQL statements composed by the library.
 - The parameter to be used before the execution.
 - The actual result of the execution.
 - The elapsed execution time.

 Also, you can use this class to make an audit and cancel the operation before even the actual execution.
-See the [CancellableTraceLog](/class/cancellabletracelog) for further details.

-You can visit the [TraceLog](/class/tracelog) and [CancellableTraceLog](/class/cancellabletracelog) classes to further see more information about the trace logs.
+Please visit the [TraceLog](/class/tracelog) and [CancellableTraceLog](/class/cancellabletracelog) classes to see more information about the trace logging.

 #### How to Implement?